 I settled on a logo design that uses Rubens Regular as the base.
-I modified the letter forms and made them heavier.
+I changed the letter forms and made them heavier.
 The logo has a slight gothic look, reminiscent of the Haunted Mansion logo with flourishes and a gear, linking it to elements of Victorian mechanizations.
-It also acts as the sites slogan.

 October 3rd, 2016

-The first version of the new Rustedfables website has been launched.
-No one knows it is here yet, so I am working on it for the most part live.
+I have launched the first version of the new Rustedfables website.
+No one knows it is here yet, so I am working on it live.
 I am testing widgets and menus.
 I found a great Photoshop Action from Profactions called Da Vinci that converts images into sketches.

 September 3rd, 2016

-I released all the IronGrizzly secondary domains and deleted the content from the main site, replacing it with a single notice page.
+I released all the IronGrizzly secondary domains and deleted content from the main site, replacing it with a single notice page.
 It was hard putting the site down.
-I fought against shuttering it for over a year.
-Constantly coming up with new ways to make it more profitable and easier to produce the products.
+I fought against shuttering it for over a year, coming up with new ways to make it more profitable and easier to produce the products.

-Now I am going to be working on Rustedfables, converting from a freelance graphic design site to one that can be used to promote tall tales and short stories.
+Now I will work on Rustedfables, converting from a freelance graphic design site to one that can promote tall tales and short stories.

 August 15th, 2016

-After taking a few months off from making gun leather, I have decided to extend that time to pursue several other projects.
-The current website shopping cart has been turned off and the shop repurposed.
+After taking a few months off from making gun leather, I have extended that time to pursue several other projects.
+The current website shopping cart turned off and the shop repurposed.
 I spent 10 years building high quality gun leather for the sport of cowboy shooting and reenactment.
 It was fun, but it is time to focus on other ideas.
-It was also becoming more and more difficult to compete against mass manufactured products at a third of the cost.
+It was also becoming more and more difficult to compete against mass manufactured products.

 I wish I had a laser cutter and an electric leather sewing machine just like they did in the old west.
 No, wait.